-- a test marked on paper has an error, such as incorrect addition of the marks
+- a test marked on paper has an error, such as an incorrect addition of the marks awarded

 - a test script has been matched to the wrong pupil

-- there is an error on the school attendance register, eg an attendance code needs to be corrected
+- there is an error on the school attendance register, for example an attendance code needs to be corrected

-- a marking review does not result in a change to the achievement of the expected standard, or a total raw score changes by fewer than 3 marks
+- a marking review does not result in a change to the pupil achieving the expected standard, the pupil not meeting the expected standard or a total raw score changes by fewer than 2 marks

-- a clerical review does not correct a test script matched to the wrong pupil, and produces no change to raw score or scaled score, or the assigned code as to why the pupil has not sat the test
+- a clerical review does not correct a test script matched to the wrong pupil, or produces no change to the raw score or scaled score, or the assigned code for why the pupil has not taken the test

-If any charges are applicable, we will invoice your school once the review process has been completed.
+Where charges are applicable, our supplier, Pearson, will invoice your school once the review process is complete.